What is the Digital Marketplace?

 Yes, all sellers who respond to a buyer opportunity are part of a panel established through an open approach to market by the Digital Transformation Agency and meets the requirements of an open tender as set out in the Commonwealth Procurement Rules.

 The Digital Marketplace is designed to make it easier to comply with the Commonwealth Procurement Rules, but buyers are still responsible for compliance with these rules and/or any all other applicable laws, regulations, policy or instructions that apply in your procurement situation.

 Other local, state and territory government buyers are also welcome to use the Digital Marketplace but should ensure they comply with any additional procurement rules that apply in their state or territory.

 Do I need to use AusTender as well?

-You still need to meet the Department of Finance reporting requirements, which include notifying AusTender of contracts (and contract amendments) that are valued at or above the reporting threshold within 42 days.
+You still need to meet the Department of Finance reporting requirements, which include notifying AusTender of contracts (and contract amendments) valued at or above the reporting threshold within 42 days.

 Help us build a better Marketplace

 The Marketplace is being developed according to the needs of buyers and sellers.
 To help us make procurement simpler, clearer and faster, share your feedback or take part in user research.
 Email your comments or interest to us at email@example.comTop